Precession Relaxation of Viscoelastic Oblate Rotators: Outline of the method

-To describe relaxation, we have to permit for slow leakage of energy, with the angular momentum being fixed.
+To describe relaxation, we permit for slow leakage of energy, with the angular momentum being fixed.
 Tuning one of the integrals of motion in the course of motion is like changing the rules in the middle of the game.
 To justify this, we have to ensure adiabaticity, i.e., to be certain that the leakage (relaxation) is much slower a process than the precession (and, thereby, than the rotation).
-As was demonstrated in \cite{efroimsky2000}, mathematically the timescale separation condition reads as

-$\theta\,$ being the angle between the angular momentum and the major-inertia axis, and $\,\langle.\,.\,.\rangle\,$ denoting time averaging over the precession period (or several periods).$\,$\footnote{Time averaging is needed, because for a triaxial rotator the angle $\theta$ is periodically changing in time.
-Exceptional is the case of an oblate symmetric top ($I_1 = I_2$).
-In that case, $\theta$ stays constant over a precession cycle; so no averaging is needed, and the condition of adiabaticity is simply }
+For a dynamically oblate top ($I_1 = I_2$), the timescale separation condition reads as \ba -\;\left(\frac{d \theta}{dt} \right)_{ \rm (oblate)}\;\ll\;\omega\;, \ea $\omega\,$ being the precession rate and $\,\theta\,$ being the angle between the angular momentum and the major-inertia axis.
+The condition owes its simple form to the fact that for an oblate top the angle $\,\theta\,$ stays constant over a precession cycle; so no averaging is needed, unlike in the more involved case of a triaxial top.$\,$\footnote{~As was demonstrated in \cite{efroimsky2000}, for a triaxial rotator the timescale separation condition becomes \ba - \frac{d \langle \sin^2 \theta \rangle}{dt} \ll \chi_1\;, \nonumber \ea where $\,\langle.\,.\,.\rangle\,$ signifies time averaging over a precession period.
+Averaging is needed, because in the triaxial case the angle $\,\theta\,$ is periodically changing in time.
+Also mind that in the triaxial case we denote the precession frequency with $\,\chi_1\,$.
+The reason for this change of notation is explained in the end of Section \ref{kr}.}

 While the condition (\ref{10}) justifies the approximate form of the equations of motion, the condition (\ref{13}) validates our by-hand compensation of that approximation.
-We hope to find a right solution by introducing a compensation approximation (energy leaking) into a formalism that was made approximate by deformation neglect.
+We hope to find a right solution by introducing a compensation approximation (energy leaking) into a formalism that was made approximate by the neglect of deformation.

 Usually in the literature the fulfilment of both conditions is taken for granted.$\,$\footnote{~It is, for example, seldom noted that the Euler equations in the form of (\ref{8}) are approximate when applied to realistic (not fully rigid) bodies.} In reality, the applicability domains of the conditions (\ref{10}) and (\ref{13}) are defined by the properties of the medium.
 While both these conditions are usually obeyed by rotators composed of viscoelastic materials, it is not immediately apparent if these conditions are always satisfied by rubble piles~---~especially by those whose spin rate is close to that of disruption.
 Nor is it evident whether the two conditions are independent from one another.
 It may be interesting to explore if the condition (\ref{10}) entails (\ref{13}).